staging-951d-madcitymultimedia/postman-docs/src/pages/docs/integrations/available-integrations/working-with-openAPI.md

 You can import your existing OpenAPI 3.0 and 3.1 definitions ([OpenAPI Specification](https://spec.openapis.org/oas/latest.html)) into Postman.
 Postman supports both YAML and JSON formats.

 To import an API definition into Postman, select **Import** in the sidebar.
-You can choose to upload a file or folder, enter a URL, paste your raw JSON or YAML, import from a code repository, or import from an API gateway.
+You can choose to upload a file or folder, enter a URL, or paste your raw JSON or YAML.
+You can also import from a code repository, an API gateway, or an API client.
 Learn more about [importing an API into Postman](/docs/designing-and-developing-your-api/importing-an-api/).

 <img alt="Import an OpenAPI definition" src="https://assets.postman.com/postman-docs/v10/import-export-import-ui-v10-20.jpg" />